CADNAD/Opartha/notes/worldInfo/magicSystems/Dark.md

-Powers:

-Heralds can create summons and store them in the dark dimension.
-They can summon these at any time.
-Some summons can retain memory, but all retain memory of the original function.

-Limits:

-\-Creating summons with higher brain function sacrifices the user’s consciousness

-\-Summons slowly burn away in the light, the rate increases the brighter the light is.
-Summons must be ‘healed’ by a dark herald, but this can only be done in darkness.

-\-Man summons must be actively commanded by the herald.

-### Branches
+# Branches

-All branches have access to and utilise the dark dimension in order to create their powers
+All branches have access to and utilise the dark dimension in order to create their powers.
+But Mind herald's power do not allow them to enter the dark dimension.

-#### School of Creation
+## School of Creation

 - Store summons in the dark dimension
 - They can summon these at any time.
 Some summons can retain memory, but all retain memory of the original function
+- The summon design must be physically possible.
+Heralds study biology to find this out

-#### School of the Mind
+## School of the Mind

+- Requires physical contact, or a path of shadow
+- Can take control of a person's mind
-- Can read all the senses of a person
+- Can read a person's thoughts.
+The Herald will get what the person is currently thinking of and can read all senses

-#### School of Illusion
+## School of Illusion

-- Stealth is able to hide themselves in shadows by blending themselves into the dark dimension.
-Most users have small dark dimensions.
+- Illusion Heralds can create a bubble around themselves.
+On the outside the bubble is lower in definition, while on the inside the illusions are more powerful.

+hjh